lsst-sqre/sqr-029/index.rst

    :name: Downsampling a time series using a continuous query.
    :target: _static/downsampling.png

-Example of a continuous query:
+Example of a continuous query for the `mtm1m3-accelerometerdata` topic.
+If the topic is produced at 100Hz and the time series is averaged in time intervals of 30s the downsampling factor is 30000.

 ::